chandru1003/NoteApp/README.md

 ## Steps:
 Let us take a look at the steps to build the application.
 You will require the latest version of the android studio for this.
-The steps are as follows:-
+### The steps are as follows:-
-- pen Android Studio and start a new Android Studio Project.
+- Open Android Studio and start a new Android Studio Project.
 - you can choose your application name and choose where your project is stored on the location.
 If you wish to use C++ for coding the project, mark the "Include C++ support", and click the "Next" button.
 Now, select the version of Android and select